ShiJbey/neighborly/README.md

 - Characters can only hold one occupation at a time.
 - Does not model the exact position of entities.

+# Try Neighboorly without installing

+Neighborly is available to use within this [sample Google Colab notebook](https://colab.research.google.com/drive/1WxZnCR8afekfBl-vI6WcIcS6OhRGdkam?usp=sharing).
+It contains a basic walkthrough of how to define content for the simulation and inspect the generated data.

 # Installation

 The latest official release of Neighborly is available to install from [PyPI](https://pypi.org/project/neighborly/).